|

 own.
 It will take uswhat?two days to raise an

 you call upon?Eomer!
-Why has she not sent to Eomer for help?
+Why has she not sent to Eomer

-that the other elf was not responding to his questions.
+aware that the other elf was not responding to his questions.

-You mean not to answer her call
+You do not intend to answer her call...

 |